menny/menny.github.io/_posts/2025-08-29-llm-as-unix-philosophy.md

 This is the most important part: you must build a base implementation.

-We have a single, internal company-llm-cli-utils library.
+I have a single, local llm-cli-utils library.
 Every micro-tool is just a 20-line script that imports this base.
 The base library handles all the boring, critical stuff:

 * Consistent CLI: All tools get the same --model or --verbose flags for free, using something like argparse or click.